This article may contain compensated links. See our full disclosure here

 - access to free and fast wifi

 - will you need access to free or paid parking spaces nearby

 - are children welcome at the property?

-- does the host provide cots for small children or will you need to provide your own
+- does the host provide cots for small children or will you need to bring your own

-– elevator access if the accommodation is in a multi storey property
+- is there elevator access if the accommodation is in a multi storey property

 - are there any potentially dangerous features such as unfenced swimming pools, balconies etc

-- is there a washing machine on the property
+- is there a laundry at the property

 - you may prefer to stay with female only, couple or family hosts

 The best holiday rental apartments and houses are snapped up quickly.
-Do your research and book the place you like as soon as you possibly can.
+Do your research and book the place you like as soon as you possibly can to avoid disappointment.

 Booking at least 3 months before your trip means you have access to the best accommodation available however if you are travelling at peak times we find booking 6 to 9 months in advance yields the best results.